-We were incorporated in the State of Maryland on June 10, 1997.
-Our principal executive offices are located at 420 Lexington Avenue, New York, New York 10170 and our telephone number is (212) 594-2700.
+Our principal corporate offices are located in midtown Manhattan at 420 Lexington Avenue, New York, New York 10170.
+As of December 31, 2008, our corporate staff consisted of approximately 325 persons, including 259 professionals experienced in all aspects of commercial real estate.
+We can be contacted at (212) 594-2700.
 We maintain a website at www.slgreen.com.
-The information contained on or connected to our website is not incorporated by reference into, and you must not consider the information to be a part of, this prospectus supplement or the accompanying prospectus.
+The information contained on or connected to our website is not incorporated by reference into, and you must not consider the information to be, a part of this prospectus supplement or the accompanying prospectus.